-We believe the residential real estate market is recovering in the locations that we own real estate development property following the well-known economic downturn of the recent past.
-We incurred impairment charges on one of our real estate development projects in fiscal years 2018 and 2017 and future impairment is possible.
-No impairment charges were recorded in fiscal year 2019.
+We incurred impairment charges on one of our real estate development projects in fiscal years 2018 and future impairment is possible.
+No impairment charges were recorded in fiscal year 2020 or 2019.
 Due to these factors, we anticipate maintaining a cautious and patient perspective with respect to our real estate development activities.
 However, interest rates are also at historically low levels, which provide a favorable buying opportunity for potential home buyers.
 Additionally, we believe that our real estate development properties have certain unique characteristics and are located in desirable locations, particularly East Area I, and as economic or real estate market conditions improve or other factors arise, we will take advantage of such opportunities to develop our properties.